 Both Association and Golf require great skill to compete at the top level and are played to European and World International level.
 We’ve even had some of a Golf Croquet World Championship at our club in 2019, so you can be assured that our equipment is up to scratch!
 Also one of our players is the six times Association Croquet World Champion, so when he coaches he really knows what he’s saying!

 Unlike most outdoor sports, both men and women are able to play croquet both socially and competitively on equal terms.
 At Tunbridge Wells we have a membership covering all ages and in more or less the same proportions of men and women.

 It is also a game that can be played to a high standard by those who are not as active as they once were!
 Some quite severely disabled people enjoy playing croquet.
 However, please note that although our main entrance has ten not so easy steps wheel-chair access is available via a side-entrance across the lawns, so don’t be afraid to come along and join in.

-Other Press Coverage, including local ones, can be seen here.
+Some Press Coverage, including local press, can be seen here.